JacoboLansac/bargainsniper/README.md

 ## Description

-A bot to detect under-priced NFTs from Opensea market place.
+An API service to detect under-priced NFTs from Opensea market place.
 The under-price criteria is decided by compared the listing price with an estimated fair price in eth which compares each listing with the entire collection.

+## Motivation

+Many times, an asset is listed at an underprcied valuation but we miss it just because the price is slightly above floor price
+This API aims to give users the chance of sniping these underpriced items by looking at some more complex metrics relating price and rarity ranking.

-### API endpoints
+## API endpoints

-The end product is an API that offers the following end-points:
+The API offers the following end-points:

 #### Rarity rank